All nights in lodges / guest houses / permanent camps

-Today the journey traverses the Zambezi River by ferry and then goes through to Livingstone on the Zambian side of the Victoria Falls, (Visa required), where you will spend the night at a comfortable lodge.
+Today the journey takes youto Victoria Falls on the Zimbabwe side (Visa required), where you will spend the night at a comfortable lodge.
 In the afternoon come face to face with the thunderous Victoria Falls and shop for curios with the roar of the water reverberating nearby.
-At Livingstone there are many activities to partake in which your guide can assist in organising.
+At Victoria Falls there are many activities to partake in which your guide can assist in organising.
 Please note that dinner on your last evening will be at your own expense.
-Spend your last night at Maramba Lodge or a similar lodge with the images of the last 2 weeks still fresh in your memory.
+Spend your last night ata comfortable lodge with the images of the last 2 weeks still fresh in your memory.
+(B)

 The safari officially ends at 8h00 on Day 12.
-Bush Ways is happy to arrange post-tour accommodation, activities and transfers to Livingstone airport, Victoria Falls airport, Kasane, or any nearby lodges at an additional cost.
+Bush Ways is happy to arrange post-tour accommodation, activities and transfers to Victoria Falls airport, Livingstone airport, Kasane, or any nearby lodges at an additional cost.

-Activities in Livingstone include White Water Rafting down the Zambezi Gorge, Canoeing on the upper Zambezi, Elephant rides and Helicopter Flights over the Victoria Falls, please ask your guide for further details.
+Activities in Victoria Falls include White Water Rafting down the Zambezi Gorge, Canoeing on the upper Zambezi and Helicopter Flights over the Victoria Falls, please ask your guide for further details.
 (B)

 The Bush Ways Accommodated Safari offers travelers the opportunity to explore the most amazing wilderness areas of Botswana, Namibia and Zambia, simultaneously providing the comfort of permanent camps and lodges with the incredible privilege of being introduced to these fantastic natural wonders from beginning to end by one of our passionate Bush Ways guides.